 wouldn't hear of them being thrown out, so they'd made a home in the attic.

-Anyway, Ryan won the prize for "most unique" costume.
+Anyway, he won the prize for "most unique" costume.
 I'll say!
 It's about 5 ft

-long, because Ryan is into big fish.
+long, because he's into big fish.
 Literally, in that case.

-For whatever reason, Ryan and Sara most like homemade costumes.
+For whatever reason, my kids most like homemade costumes.
 For Sara's

 Halloween harp recital on Saturday afternoon, Sara told me she'd make what she